stubzcodes/decoder-ring-capstone/README.md

 # decoder-ring-capstone

+#### By Yesenia Garcia

-Software Engineering Immersion capstone project that requires three different functions that can encode and deconde messages.
+#### Software Engineering Immersion capstone project that requires three different functions that can encode and deconde messages.

+## Technologies Used

+* Javascript
+* HTML

+## Description

+This app features 3 decoding/coding methods as described below:

 Caesar:
   encodes messages by shifting letters by a given positive or negative numbers